Welcome to my blog!

 Stanford AI Professional Program: NLP with Deep Learning

-FNotes: The embedded PDF below contains my complete reference notes from Modules 1 and 2 of XCS224N, including mathematical derivations, worked examples, and key takeaways for later modules.
+Notes: The embedded PDF below contains my complete reference notes from Modules 1, 2, and 3 of XCS224N, including mathematical derivations, worked examples, and key takeaways for later modules.
 I'll keep it current as I progress through the course's modules.
 The math is intense for me, but I'm lucky to have time to work on digesting it right now.

 RAG via Hierarchical Bayesian Language Modeling